Sign up for the free Shakespeare Newsletter

 catch, if he knock out either of your brains: a'

-ACHILLES What, with me too, Thersites?
-100
+ACHILLESWhat, with me too, Thersites?

-THERSITES There's Ulysses and old Nestor, whose wit was mouldy
+THERSITESThere's Ulysses and old Nestor, whose wit was mouldy

 ere your grandsires had nails on their toes, yoke you